In Figure 17, you can see the power supply label containing all the power specs.

 - +12V1 (solid yellow wire): Main motherboard cable, SATA and peripheral power connectors

-- +12V3 (yellow/blue wire): The video card power cable that is permanently connected to the power supply
+- +12V3 (yellow/blue wire): One of the video card power cables

-- +12V4 (yellow/white wire): The video card power cable on the modular cabling system
+- +12V4 (yellow/white wire): The other video card power cable